 If you are uploading from your local machine, web console UI can also be used to upload files to GCS.
 Here are the steps to upload a file to GCS with screenshots.

-- Login to your GCP account.
-In the left bar, you can click on Storage and go to Browser.
+1. Login to your GCP account.
+In the left bar, click Storage and go to Browser.

 2. Select the GCS bucket you want to upload the file.
 Here the bucket we are using is test-data-hevo.
 Click on the bucket.

-3. On the bucket details page shown below, click on the Upload files button and select file from your system.
+3. On the bucket details page below, click the upload files button and select file from your system.

 4. Wait till the upload is completed.
 Now, the uploaded file will be listed in the bucket: